project-ocre/project-ocre.github.io/docs/samples/index.md

     ```bash
     cd ./samples/
     ```
-From here, you can explore each sample's directory to view the source code and follow the individual build and deployment instructions on the following pages.
+From here, you can explore each of the samples to get a feel for how Ocre containers are created.

+---

+## Building and Deploying the Samples
+Once you're framiliar with the sample code, simply click the appropriate sample in the left sidebar to learn how to build and deploy it.